 Cretan Wine Tasting Experience: My Visit to Lyrarakis

-It was when I found my seat in a wicker-backed chair, out of the rain but with the light sound of it just beyond the covered patio, with a glass of water and light shining through the high-cheeked wine glasses that would soon be filled, and turning around to see the snail going in laps around the barrel top, trying to get back to the gray soil that I finally began to relax.
+It was when I found a wicker seat, out of the rain but with the light sound of it just beyond the covered patio, with a glass of water and light shining through the high-cheeked wine glasses that would soon be filled, and turning around to see the snail going in laps around the barrel top, trying to get back to the gray soil that I finally began to relax.

 The Lyrarakis winery is located 30 kilometers south of Heraklion and the taxi driver needed to call his wife and ask for directions.
 She grew up nearby the village Alagni.
 It’s a cloudy day and the clouds passing through the Lasithi mountains have that sky-is-falling look — where it’s not raining here but on the horizon.
 The road curves through the mountains and it reminds me of driving in the blue-gray bruisy mountainsides in Northern California.
 The region, known as Psarades, is home to many wine cellars.
 Psarades refers to the gray soil, but the sommelier I’d soon meet would tell me many Greeks confuse it with Psará — fisherman.